InMotion vs Bluehost Hosting: Which Is Your Best Choice?

 It’s clear there is some cost involved here, but how much is hard to say, as it’s decided on a case by case basis.
 InMotion aims to have professional transfers completed within 14 days, whereas Bluehost aims for 2-3 business days – something to consider if you’re in a rush.

-When the inevitable happens, you want to be sure that there’s good quality help on hand.
-Just like when your car breaks down, help and support is your team of mechanics rushing to get you back on the road – or in this case, back on the web!
-Let’s take a quick look at your customer support options:
+When building your website, you want to be sure that there’s good quality help on hand from your hosting provider.
+Just like when your car breaks down, help and support is your team of mechanics rushing to get you back on the road.
+Let’s compare your customer support options on both providers cheapest shared plans.

-Trained experts are on hand via live chat, phone, and even Skype, so you can leave your worries behind.
-There is also a support center forum with articles written by the company, so you know the solutions provided are legit (as opposed to the questionable info in crowd-sourced articles).
+InMotion’s trained experts are on hand via live chat, phone, so you can leave your worries behind.
+There is also a support center forum with articles written by the company.
 The support center also includes product guides, website and email tutorials, an education channel, Frequently Asked Questions, and a community support area where you can browse and ask questions.

 And that’s not all!
 InMotion has a YouTube channel you can subscribe to, where videos are posted regularly.
-Most are tutorials, but there are also guides and news to keep you updated.
+And Bluehost also has a YouTube, where both providers offer tutorials, guides and tips.

-The Bluehost knowledge base is clean and simple.
+The Bluehost knowledge base is clean, simple, and far easier to use.
 With a search bar, articles, how to guides, and a Frequently Asked Questions (FAQ) page, you can find your answer in no time.
+When compared to InMotion’s, Bluehost is a lot better at providing a quick and accurate response to queries.

 Categories such as FAQ, WordPress, email, and domains, make navigating the knowledge base easy and logical.
 There are also video tutorials, with written guides and screenshots to give a proper overview.